marius-test/25_python_interview_questions/README.md

 Scope resolution is required when a variable is used to determine where should its value be come from.
 Scope resolution in Python follows the LEGB rule.

-* L, Local — Names assigned in any way within a function (or lambda), and not declared global in that function.
+* L, Local - Names assigned in any way within a function (or lambda), and not declared global in that function.
-* E, Enclosing-function locals — Name in the local scope of any and all statically enclosing functions(or lambdas), from inner to outer.
+* E, Enclosing-function locals - Name in the local scope of any and all statically enclosing functions(or lambdas), from inner to outer.
-* G, Global (module) — Names assigned at the top-level of a module file, or by executing a global statement in a def within the file.
+* G, Global (module) - Names assigned at the top-level of a module file, or by executing a global statement in a def within the file.
-* B, Built-in (Python) — Names preassigned in the built-in names module : open, range,SyntaxError, etc.
+* B, Built-in (Python) - Names preassigned in the built-in names module : open, range, SyntaxError, etc.

 ---